zuidec/ah64-mpd/README.md

 - Optional DFU workflow

 ### Typical steps
-1. Clone down repo
-`git clone --recurse-submodules git@github.com:zuidec/ah64-mpd.git`
+1. Clone down repo `git clone --recurse-submodules https://github.com/zuidec/ah64-mpd.git`
-2. Optionally modify the `.ioc` in CubeMX (or use the committed generated project).
+2. Optionally modify the `.ioc` in CubeMX and regenerate (or use the committed generated project).
+>[!IMPORANT]
+> If you regenerate the code in CubeMX, look for a rogue '}' near the bottom of
+> the main.c file.
+The ErrorHandler is mostly #ifdef'd out but that one bracket
+> will come back each time you regenerate the code (Thanks ST -_-).
 3. Building:
     a.
-Build the firmware with arm-none-eabi toolchain from either STM's programs or  your distribution's package manager.
+Build the firmware with cross-arm-none toolchain from either STM's programs or your distribution's package manager.
     b.
 Import the project as a STM32 Makefile project and build it inside CubeIDE
 4. Flash using ST-LINK or DFU bootloader.